gregertw/actingweb_firstapp/README.md

 ## CHANGELOG

+Dec 22, 2019

+- Clean up leftover comments
+- Add a proper theme and use it consistently through the app

 Dec 16, 2019

 - use new flutter_i18n plugin for Android Studio/IntelliJ that supports only specifying language (and not